Business routes of Interstate 94: Valley City business loop

 Interstate 94 Business (I-94 Bus.) for Valley City runs from exits 290 to 294 on I-94/US 52.
 It is also concurrent with US 10 Bus. and US 52 Bus.
 The route begins at exit 290, a half diamond/quarter cloverleaf interchange.
 More specifically, its the eastbound lanes have half the diamond interchange onto CR 19 (24th Avenue Southwest), while the westbound lanes contain an elongated right-in/right-out ramps onto Main Street west of the bridge over CR 19.
 The two segments of I-94 Bus. intersect with one another and run eastbound along Main Street, which contains a flanking frontage road along the south side.
 It curves to the northeast almost immediately after the intersection with CR 18 and the frontage road becomes a dead end just south of 4th Street West.
 From 9th Avenue West to 7th Avenue West, Main Street curves back to straight east again, but, in between at 8th Avenue, the routes are joined by another overlap, specifically with CR 21.
 East of 5th Avenue West, I-94 Bus./US 10 Bus./US 52 Bus./CR 21 curves around the edge of the Sheyenne River, just south of the former NP station (now the "Rosebud Visitors Center"), then resumes its previous trajectory.

 The overlap with CR 21 ends at Central Avenue, where that route turns north, and downtown Valley City begins to fade away at the intersection with 6th Avenue Northeast, where it passes a trailer park just before encountering the Sheyenne River again at the Rainbow Arch Bridge.
 East of the bridge, the surroundings are less urban, but not entirely undeveloped, until the road curves to the southeast.
 Just after the intersection with 7th Street Southeast and "Old US 10", I-94 Bus./US 10 Bus./US 52 Bus. ends at exit 294, a diamond interchange that replaced a former Y interchange located east of the former NP and SOO bridges on I-94 east of the current interchange.

-Fargo–Moorhead business loop
+West Fargo-Fargo–Moorhead business loop

-Interstate 94 Business (I-94 Bus.) for Fargo, North Dakota, and Moorhead, Minnesota, is the only I-94 business route that runs between two states.
+Interstate 94 Business (I-94 Bus.) for West Fargo, North Dakota, Fargo, North Dakota, and Moorhead, Minnesota, is the only I-94 business route that runs between two states.
 It begins at exit 343 on I-94/US 52 in Mapleton Township, and runs on Main Avenue through West Fargo and Fargo.
 Upon crossing the Red River of the North into Moorhead, Minnesota, I-94 Bus. continues on Main Avenue until reaching 24th Avenue South, at which point it turns east over to 34th Street South.
 The route then turns south and ends at exit 2B on I-94/US 52 in Moorhead, Minnesota.
 The route is concurrent with US 10 in both states, but, in Moorhead, US 10 makes a left turn at US 75 for one block north.